Careers Fairs - How to make them work for you

 Thursday, 20 October 2016, 11.00am - 3.00pm, Whitla Hall

-Work Experience & Placement Fair 2013 programme for information
+Work Experience & Placement Fair 2017 for reference only

 Try to find out about the employer/organisation before you go and talk with their representatives.